SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 ```
 ### Compress the environment image
 Do not forget to compress the new system image with the `tar` utility and the gzip compression option `-z` before
-sending it to the resource manager.
+uploading it to the resource manager:
 ```
 tar -czf raspbian_ttyd_2021_07_09.tar.gz raspbian-lite.img
 ```
-Now, you can contact the administrator of your PiSeduce infrastrucuture in order to add your image to the resource
+Now, we need the administrator rights to configure the PiSeduce resource manager in order to make our
-manager.
+new image available to all users.

 ## Full Environment Customization (Future Work)
 This second approach is more difficult and needs more time.
 We start by deploying the dual_boot environment on a